netdata/netdata/README.md

    Netdata also collects your custom application metrics by scraping OpenMetrics exporters, or via StatsD.

-   It can convert web server log files to metrics and apply ML and alerts to them, in real-time.
+   It can convert web server log files to metrics and apply ML and alerts to them in real-time.

    And it also supports synthetic tests / white box tests, so you can ping servers, check API responses, or even check filesystem files and directories to generate metrics, train ML and run alerts and notifications on their status.

 2. **`STORE` metrics to a database**<br/>
    Uses database engine plugins to store the collected data, either in memory and/or on disk.
-We have developed our own [`dbengine`](https://github.com/netdata/netdata/tree/master/src/database/engine#readme) for storing the data in a very efficient manner, allowing Netdata to have less than 1 byte per sample on disk and amazingly fast queries.
+We have developed our own [`dbengine`](https://github.com/netdata/netdata/tree/master/src/database/engine#readme) for storing the data in a very efficient manner, allowing Netdata to have less than one byte per sample on disk and amazingly fast queries.

 3. **`LEARN` the behavior of metrics** (ML)<br/>
    Trains multiple Machine-Learning (ML) models per metric to learn the behavior of each metric individually.
 Netdata uses the `kmeans` algorithm and creates by default a model per metric per hour, based on the values collected for that metric over the last 6 hours.
 The trained models are persisted to disk.

 4. **`DETECT` anomalies in metrics** (ML)<br/>
    Uses the trained machine learning (ML) models to detect outliers and mark collected samples as **anomalies**.
 Netdata stores anomaly information together with each sample and also streams it to Netdata Parents so that the anomaly is also available at query time for the whole retention of each metric.

 5. **`CHECK` metrics and trigger alert notifications**<br/>
-   Uses its configured alerts (you can configure your own) to check the metrics for common issues and uses notifications plugins to send alert notifications.
+   Uses its configured alerts (you can configure your own) to check the metrics for common issues and uses notification plugins to send alert notifications.

 6. **`STREAM` metrics to other Netdata Agents**<br/>
    Push metrics in real-time to Netdata Parents.

-7. **`ARCHIVE` metrics to 3rd party databases**<br/>
+7. **`ARCHIVE` metrics to third party databases**<br/>
    Export metrics to industry standard time-series databases, like `Prometheus`, `InfluxDB`, `OpenTSDB`, `Graphite`, etc.

 8. **`QUERY` metrics and present dashboards**<br/>